 $> docker service create \ --name demo \ --network demo \ --detach=false \ --label com.docker.lb.hosts=demo.local \ --label com.docker.lb.port=8080 \ --label com.docker.lb.websocket_endpoints=/ws \ ehazlett/websocket-chat

-This uses the browser for websocket communication so you will need to have an entry or use a routable domain.
+/etc/hosts) file.
+This uses the browser for websocket communication, so you must have an entry or use a routable domain.

-Interlock will detect once the service is available and publish it.
-Once the tasks are running
+Interlock detects when the service is available and publishes it.
+Once tasks are running

-and the proxy service has been updated the application should be available via
+and the proxy service is updated, the application should be available via

-two instances of your browser and you should see text on both instances as you type.
+two instances of your browser and text should be displayed on both instances as you type.